-NOTE: Hours can only be gained DURING the semester that the student is enrolled in SWHS-42.
+NOTE: Hours can only be gained by enrolled SWHS-42 students from the 1st day of CR's semester through 11:59pm on the Friday before Finals Week.
 No hours gained before (or after) the official semester timeline are allowed.